mshvarts/Chess/README.md

 # Two-Player-Chess
-Two player offline chess in html, css and javascript.
+Two player chess in HTML, CSS and JavaScript.

 This was made as a group project for a web development class.
 I was responsible for writing the game logic which makes up over 650 lines of code.